 Community colleges aim to bring high-quality postsecondary education to students at an affordable price.
 In general, community colleges cost a small percentage of what four-year universities do, and they’re a particularly affordable option for in-state students.

+What degree do you get from a community college?
 The highest degree awarded by community colleges is an associate degree, but they also offer certificates in a wide range of subjects.
 You can even choose to take individual classes at a community college if you’re interested in a topic or you’d like to add supplementary education to your resume.

 While most four-year universities strive to keep their students in attendance, the goal of two-year colleges looks a little different.
 Many institutions have transfer programs with four-year institutions so students can get their associate degree and bachelor’s degree in less time.
 Some students only attend community college for one year until they transfer into a four-year university.